Stegmami/LevelDesign_2023/docs/Week 9 March 22, 2023.md

 A more intricate experience is more engaging for our players.
 Players want to be engaged in a worthy problem.
 Players want to feel clever!
 Making our player feel clever means the problems need to seem hard enough to be worth solving and the player also needs to feel capable of soving them.
 Today we decided that we can create complex interesting games for our target audience by using

-1) game mechanics they are familiar with
+1) Game mechanics they are familiar with
 1) Stories/myth/culture they are familiar with
-1) ading a new twist to the story or a challenge on top of the familiar game mechanics
+1) Adding a new twist to the story or a challenge on top of the familiar game mechanics

 This way, the whole game is complex and the player needs to draw on their knowledge to succeed, but the only really new part is 3. the new twist/new mechanic.